 Canada Revenue Agency

-And third, expenses of the Canada Revenue Agency, which administers the federal tax system (and also collects taxes for all provinces except Quebec) totaled $7.7 billion, or close to 3 cents of each tax dollar spent.
+And third, expenses of the Canada Revenue Agency, which administers the federal tax system (and also collects taxes for all provinces except Quebec) totalled $7.8 billion, or 3 cents of each tax dollar spent.

 These included major departments such as: